 Tier-B – Mid-range

-The Tier B PSUs are the ones in the middle.
-Even though these units are still good, they don’t perform as well or have as many features as Tier A units.
-Tier B brands include 1st Player, Abkoncore, Cooler Master, Corsair, Cougar, and many other reputable.
+The Tier B List of PSUs is the one in the middle.
+Even though these units are still suitable, they don’t perform as well or have as many features as Tier A. Tier B brands include 1st Player, Abkoncore, Cooler Master, Corsair, Cougar, and many other reputable ones.

 If you want a good PSU but don’t want to spend as much as you would on a Tier A unit, a mid-range PSU is a good choice.
 They are also great for systems that don’t need as much power.